 Help When a Child Has been Arrested

-A child is anyone under the age of 18 years.
+According to the Child Justice Act (CJA), a child is someone who is under the age of 18 years.

-Children who are arrested are not supposed to be treated in the same way as adults, and have certain rights guaranteed to them in terms of the Criminal Procedure Act.
+Children who are arrested are not supposed to be treated in the same way as adults, and have certain rights guaranteed to them in terms of the Child Justice Act.
 These include:

-3. WHAT CAN A PARENT/GUARDIAN DO TO HELP A CHILD WHO HAS BEEN ARRESTED?
+WHAT CAN A PARENT/ GUARDIAN DO TO HELP A CHILD WHO HAS BEEN ARRESTED?

 Your involvement in the child's case at this stage can have a considerable impact on the long-term consequences for the child.
 You can do the following to help speed up the judicial process and, hopefully, keep the child out of prison:

-4. WHAT CAN I DO IF MY CHILD IS BEING TREATED INAPPROPRIATELY?
+WHAT CAN I DO IF MY CHILD IS BEING TREATED INAPPROPRIATELY DURING OR AFTER ARREST, AWAITING TRIAL OR AFTER SENTENCE?

-5. WHERE CAN I FIND OUT MORE ABOUT THE CHILD JUSTICE BILL?
+WHERE CAN I FIND OUT MORE ABOUT THE CHILD JUSTICE ACT?

 |Government Body:||(Western Cape Government)|